Need help? Call our free Repro Legal Helpline: 844-868-2812

 Cheyanna Duran, Student Organizing Coordinator

 Cheyanna Duran is the Student Organizing Coordinator at If/When/How.
-She supports the the Law Student Network,with programmatic and administrative needs.
+She supports the Movement Building department, including the Law Student Network, with programmatic and administrative needs, and provides operational assistance to the Executive Director.
 Cheyanna (she/her/hers and they/them) is a Chicana activist and artist from Colorado.
 She has a BA in Sociology and BM in oboe performance from Boston University.
 Cheyanna has a background in racial justice work in the classical music field, sexual violence prevention training and advocacy, and legislative advocacy for protections to survivors of sexual violence on college campuses.
 In her spare time, Cheyanna enjoys making music of many kinds, knitting, and studying astrology.

 Elizabeth Ling, Esq., M.S.W., Senior Helpline Counsel